tomieq/ScriptInterpreter/README.md

 Look at the [ParserTests](./Tests/ScriptInterpreterTests/ParserTests.swift) - you will find more examples

-## Can I set variable/constant so that are accessible by the script?
+## Can I set variable/constant so that is accessible by the script?

 Yes, of course.
 You can register variable or constant that will be visible to the script:
 ```